compendio/goldbug-manual/README.md

 #### 6.3.3 Symmetric Calling

 Another option is GoldBug's innovative ability to send a new Gemini through the channel of an existing Gemini.
-Here, the end-to-end key (that is, the symmetrically-encrypting gemini) is sent through another end-to-end gemini connection (ie, the new symmetric key is communicated through a channel of an existing symmetric key).
-The symmetric encryption phrase (the Gemini or the AES password) is therefore not encrypted with asymmetric encryption (the chat key) (eg with RSA, Elgamal, McEliece or NTRU) and then with a secure channel (SSL / TLS) from Sent point-to-point, but is itself encrypted with the existing Gemini and then sent by the described method (again via SSL / TLS).
+Here, the end-to-end key (that is, the symmetrically-encrypting Gemini) is sent through another end-to-end Gemini connection (i.e., the new symmetric key is communicated through a channel of an existing symmetric key).
+The symmetric encryption phrase (the Gemini or the AES password) is therefore not encrypted with asymmetric encryption (the chat key) (e.g. with RSA, Elgamal, McEliece or NTRU) and then sent over a secure channel (SSL/TLS) from point-to-point, but it is itself encrypted with the existing (symmetric) Gemini and then sent by the described method (again via SSL/TLS).

 The double-rachet method, in which the key of the following message is in the encrypted content of the previous packet, may have been ajar or derived from symmetric calling.

 Thus, asymmetrical calls and symmetric calls can be fundamentally differentiated.
-Symmetric calls use an existing gemini.
+Symmetric calls use an existing Gemini.
 Asymmetric calls send the Gemini over the asymmetrically encrypted connection (namely the permanent chat key) to the friend.
 Even when calling over an existing Gemini, the sent Gemini can be instantaneously renewed at any time.

-Secure end-to-end multi-encryption arises when a messenger encodes a manually-defined symmetric key with an existing symmetric key and then encrypts it with an asymmetric key.
+In sum: Secure end-to-end multi-encryption arises when a messenger encodes a manually-defined symmetric key with an existing symmetric key and then encrypts it with an asymmetric key.
 And then this package is sent through a secure connection.

 #### 6.3.4 Two Way Calling

-Finally, in the context menu (right mouse click on a friend in the friend list), a third method for a so-called "call" is added: Two-way calling.
+Finally, in the context menu (right mouse click on a friend in the friend list), a third method for a so-called "Cryptographic Call" is added: Two-way calling.
 Here, the user sends an AES-256 as a passphrase for the future end-to-end encryption to the friend, and the friend also sends an AES-256 to the first user in response.
 Now the first half of the AES of the first user and the second half of the AES of the second user are taken, respectively, and assembled into a common AES-256.
 This names the method of 2-way safety.
-This ensures that no third party - if he succeeds in compromising his friend's machine - sends a Gemini (or an old Gemini) in his name from a third, strange machine (which is not really possible, since it would mean the unnoticed acquisition of a machine or breaking the existing TLS and RSA (or NTRU or Elgamal) encryption).
-The bipartisan ping-pong game in two-way calling ensures that both participants are currently doing their part to agree on a secure end-to-end password - Fifty-Fifty.
+This ensures that no third party - if someone succeeds in compromising his friend's machine - sends a Gemini (or an old Gemini) in his name from a third, foreign machine (which is not really possible, since it would mean the unnoticed acquisition of a machine or breaking the existing TLS and RSA (or NTRU or Elgamal) encryption).
+The two participant’s ping-pong game in two-way calling ensures that both participants are currently doing their part to agree on a secure end-to-end password - Fifty-Fifty.

 Figure: 2-Way Calling in the context menu from the friends list